The Best Los Angeles Restaurants for a Multisensory Experience — 8 Bookings Every Interior Obsessed Will Regret not Securing This Year

 (Image credit: Mírate.
 Design: Adean Studios)

-You might have marked them up for your next trip already or, perhaps, they have passed you by, but taking a look at the best Los Angeles hotels will only prove to you how much modern interior design is ingrained into every inch of this destination — from the legendary Beverly Hills to rising arts locale Melrose Hill, recently spotlighted in our The Style Guide column.
+You might have marked them up for your next trip already or, perhaps, they have passed you by, but taking a look at the best Los Angeles hotels will only prove to you how much modern interior design is ingrained in every inch of this destination — from its legendary Beverly Hills to rising arts locale Melrose Hill, recently spotlighted in our The Style Guide column.
 The same is true of its foodie hotspots.
-To come up with an easily digestible yet unmissable selection of the best restaurants in Los Angeles, I have dipped into its thriving culinary scene and unearthed locations whose countercultural, daring interiors are as much of a feast for the eyes as their cuisine is for the taste buds.
+To come up with an easily digestible yet unmissable selection of the best restaurants in Los Angeles, I have dipped into its thriving culinary scene to unearth those locations whose countercultural, daring interiors are as much of a feast for the eyes as their cuisine is for the taste buds.
 Conceived by genre-pushing designers such as Martin Brudnizki, Osvaldo Maiozzi, and Jeremiah Brent, or by the new avantgarde of interiors innovators, these are the best Los Angeles restaurants every interior obsessed will want to grab a table at this year.

 1. Mírate